jheinz27/coral/README.md

 Table 2- Symbiodinaceae proteins that had at least one unique diseased read align to the UniRef50 cluster (paired reads classified separately) for each coral species.

-Table 3- Hits to the Virulence Factor Database by assembled contigs that were classified as *Vibrio* by KrakenUniq (supplemental_tables/vibrio_contigs_assembled.fa).
+Table 3- Hits to the Virulence Factor Database by assembled contigs(supplemental_tables/vibrio_contigs_assembled.fa) that were classified as *Vibrio* by KrakenUniq.

 Table 4- Alignment rates of reads classified as *Vibrio* to eight draft assemblies of *Vibrio* species isolated from SCTLD infected corals by Ushijima *et al.* 2020.